zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\end{bmatrix},
 $$

-with the bottom row of the resulting matrix set to 0 in order to discard the radial component of the field.
+with the bottom row of the resulting matrix set to 0 by the projection matrix \\(P_3\\) in order to discard the radial component of the field.

 Putting it all together, the form of the scattering matrix \\(S\\) that corresponds to the scattering dyadic \\(\mathcal{S\_{ef}}\\) of an ellipsoidal particle (defined by Eqn.
 21.4) is
 Putting it all together, the form of the scattering matrix \\(S\\) that corresponds to the scattering dyadic \\(\mathcal{S\_{ef}}\\) of an ellipsoidal particle (defined by Eqn.
 21.4) is